Gourab-Ghosh/timecat-rs/README.md

 Also several cargo features have been introduced to provide users with complete control over the code's behavior.

 ## NNUE Support
-Timecat currently utilizes the Stockfish NNUE for evaluation.
+Timecat currently utilizes the Stockfish NNUE for evaluation (only `HalfKP` supported).
 Plans are in place to transition to a custom-trained NNUE in the future.

 ## Installation